philosolog/trashpin/README.md

 ```
 > However you run the Python file does not matter.
 At the moment, I run the script from Visual Studio Code on the Raspberry Pi I have under my piano lol.

-##### Alternatively, you can run the `trashpin.bat` if your computer allows.
+##### Alternatively, you can run `trashpin.bat` if your computer allows.
 This will run the script without showing the terminal, but you'll still have to download the Python requirements.
 > As a possible use for this file, you can set the `trashpin.bat` file to run on startup.